aleph2c/miros-rabbitmq/docs/_sources/docs.rst.txt

 in love with your pictures.
 It has a command line program that can be used to export its drawings into SVG and PDF formats.

-Keep your pictures ugly.
+Keep your pictures ugly -- 差不多.
 You and everyone on your team will be effected by the Sunk Cost Fallacy:  "Your decisions are tainted by the emotional investments you accumulate, and the more you invest in something the harder it becomes to abandon it". [#]_  If you build beautiful drawings using a graphic